PFranciscoValente/rip_methodology/README.md

 # Interpretable, Personalized and Reliable Prediction Models

-## Development of a new clinical decision support system
+Code used for the development of new clinical decision support system - Python version.